An Analogue of Milnor's Invariants for Knots in 3-Manifolds: Background

 As a result, we have an entire family of nilpotent groups which can tell us information about link concordance.
-Furthermore, we have the following important result concerning maps on group homology and the nilpotent quotients of groups.
+Furthermore, we have the following important result concerning maps on group homology and these nilpotent quotients.

-\begin{thm}[Stallings' Integral Theorem \cite{stallings} ] Let $\varphi: A \rightarrow B$ be a homomorphism inducing an isomorphism on $\text{H}_1( - ; \mathbb{Z} )$ and an epimorphism on $\text{H}_2( - ; \mathbb{Z} )$.
-Then, for each n, $\phi$ induces an isomorphism $A / A_m \cong B / B_m$. \end{thm}
+\begin{thm}[Stallings' Integral Theorem \cite{stallings}] Let $\varphi: A \rightarrow B$ be a homomorphism inducing an isomorphism on $\text{H}_1( - ; \mathbb{Z} )$ and an epimorphism on $\text{H}_2( - ; \mathbb{Z} )$.
+Then, for each n, $\varphi$ induces an isomorphism $A / A_m \cong B / B_m$. \end{thm}

 In order to use these theorems to detect whether a link is non-trivial, we must understand how the structure of the group quotients relate to the topology we are using them to study.
 The following lemma is well known, but we include it here along with a proof to motivate later definitions.